rogeruiz/write/works/_posts/2016-01-27-us-web-design-system.markdown

 reviewing user contributions from outside of our team.
 With over 4k stargazers on GitHub, the project regularly gets a lot of traffic from folks needing help or contributing to the project.

+Also, since this was work I did while I was in public sector, [all of the work is open-sourced on GitHub][gh-link].

+[gh-link]: https://github.com/uswds/uswds "The USWDS codebase on GitHub."